rtorrent-community/rtorrent-docs/docs/include-cmd-items.rst

     d.size_files
     d.size_pex

-        View the various size attributes of an item.
+        Returns the various size attributes of an item.

-        - bytes: The total number of bytes in the items' files
+        - **bytes**: The total number of bytes in the item's files.
-        - chunks: The number of chunks, including the trailing chunk
+        - **chunks**: The number of chunks, including the trailing chunk.
-        - files: The number of files (does not include directories)
+        - **files**: The number of files (does not include directories).
-        - pex: The number of peers that were report via the PEX extension.
-If :term:`d.is_pex_active` is false, this will be automatically be 0.
+        - **pex**: The number of peers that were reported via the PEX extension.
+          If :term:`d.is_pex_active` is false, this will be always be 0.

     d.skip.rate
     d.skip.total